benjaminhuanghuang/ben-leetcode/_leetcode-category/leetcode-game-ai.md

 - 529. Minesweeper                          # DFS, BFS
 - 688. Knight Probability in Chessboard
 - 789. Escape The Ghosts
+- 1209.
+Remove All Adjacent Duplicates in String II   # 连连看
 - 1222.
 Queens That Can Attack the King
 - 1275.
 Find Winner on a Tic Tac Toe Game